 - Discounts for staff in The Huntington Store and restaurants

-- Access to the Museums Council pass, which grants free admission to various museums and cultural institutions
+- Free admission to various museums and cultural institutions

 - Free passes each month to welcome family and friends to visit the grounds